 The following is a list of frequently asked questions and answers.
 The answers are based on a general set of circumstances and are for illustrative purposes only.
 If you are in any doubt as to the action you should take, you should consult your own professional advisors.

 Q: Who is the Proposal Trustee?

-A: The Proposal Trustee is an independent Trustee in Bankruptcy (usually a firm of accountants) appointed by the Official Receiver (a representative of the Office of the Superintendent of Bankruptcy).
+A: The Proposal Trustee is an independent Licensed Insolvency Trustee (usually a firm of accountants) appointed by the Official Receiver (a representative of the Office of the Superintendent of Bankruptcy).